gemfire/gemfire-developer-website/content/blog/spring-cloud-data-flow-gemfire/index.md

 ## GemFire Sink

 ### Add the GemFire Sink RabbitMQ Application
-There are two methods to deploy the artifacts into the Spring Cloud Dataflow Server: using the images from Docker Hub or download the artifacts from the Pivotal Commercial Maven repository.
+There are two methods to deploy the artifacts into the Spring Cloud Dataflow Server: using the images from Docker Hub or download the artifacts from the Broadcom Maven repository.

 Choose <u>one</u> of the following options: